CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 - Can write CVC words from dictation

-Your child does not need to complete this checklist in order or all at once.
-Progress through it at your child's pace, celebrating each milestone along the way.
+Your child doesn't need to work through this in order or all at once.
+Move at their pace, and celebrate each milestone properly — because each one genuinely is worth celebrating.

 Sources